-The TRACEFILESIZE parameter specifies the maximum size of the file in which the trace facility stores trace information (RSMTRACE.LOG).
-When the trace file reaches the size specified with this parameter, it is flushed.
+The TRACEFILESIZE parameter specifies the maximum size of the file in which the trace facility stores trace information RSMTRACE.LOG.
+When the trace file reaches the size specified with this parameter, the file is flushed.

-Important: The TRACEFILESIZE parameter should be used only at the request of IBM for diagnosing problems.
+Attention: Use the TRACEFILESIZE parameter only at the request of IBM Software Support for diagnosing problems.
 Because the use of this parameter can severely degrade the performance of DB2 OLAP Server, the parameter should not be used during normal use of the product.